Glow in the Dark Gak

 The resulting mixture is gak.
 This elastic, putty-like goo is fun to squish around and play with.

 This gak is special because it glows bright green in the dark.
-Charge it by holding it under a bright light.
-Store in a plastic bag or airtight container so it does not dry out.
-The pigment tends to "settle" out of the gak, so knead it every once in a while to keep it all combined.
+To “charge” it, hold it under a bright light.
+Store it in a plastic bag or an airtight container so it doesn’t dry out.
+The glowing pigment can sometimes settle out, so knead it now and then to keep everything mixed together.

 Popular Posts